BTCPay Synchronization Issues

 8e7ac41e6e2a btcpayserver_bitcoind 10% 560.5MiB / 3.853GiB 14.20% 4.17

-Then your hosting provider might throttle your CPU.
+Your hosting provider might throttle your CPU.
 Please make sure your host supports the high use of CPU for an extended period.

 If they don't allow it, shut down your server until they stop throttling you.
 Then you can limit the CPU via docker, and restart the server: